hogeschool/INFWAD/Week07/readme.md

-# Lecture notes: 1.7 - React: Asynchronous Programming
+# Lecture notes: Week 7 - React: Asynchronous Programming
 The lecture has been recorded.
 These are the teacher’s personal notes.
 They might not be perfect.
 This document is not meant as a complete transcript or replacement for the lecture, but contains the notes and tips for you to study after viewing the lecture.

 ## 1. Understanding Asynchronous JavaScript